Please note: this is the old grant. The grant belonging to the 2025-2028 policy plan period will be published online soon.

 For what

-Artists and publishers can apply for this grant to fund a publication that presents the work itself and will have a small print run.
-They can also apply for the grant to fund an oeuvre publication as a reflection of an artist at his or her work, a first publication of emerging talent to increase the profile of his/her work nationally or internationally, or a one-time, non-monographic opinionated edition as a reflection of the artistic practice that contributes to views on contemporary art.
+The grant can be applied for to be used for a special and innovative publication about the work of a living visual artist, which is published in a limited edition.
+Applications can be made for an oeuvre publication as an artist’s reflection on the work itself, a first publication of starting talent that increases (inter)national visibility, or a one-off, non-monographic opinion publication that reflects on the artist’s practice and as a result contributes to the formation of ideas about contemporary visual art.
 Innovation is an important feature of the practice of art and therefore also of publications.
-For this reason, the Mondriaan Fund also contributes to technically innovative publications that use printing on demand or integrate e-publishing and/or apps in a relevant manner.
+For this reason, the Mondriaan Fund also contributes to technically innovative publications that use printing on demand or integrate e-publishing and/or apps that provide an additional artistic value to the publication.
 Publications grants also support relevant technological innovations associated with digital media in relation to a publication.

 How much